MicrochipTech/GitHub-Views/README.md

 ## :star: Features

 - [x] Login With GitHub
-- [x] View all time views and unique views for your repo
+- [x] View all time views and unique views charts for your repos
-- [x] Share your repo views data with other users
+- [x] Share your repos views data with other users
 - [x] Create aggregate line-charts of multiple repos
 - [ ] Email & Password authentication
 - [ ] Configurable time window for charts